At its peak, the Oriole Home Fox Farm raised up to 1000 foxes. Photo used with permission from the book Heritage of Ixonia, by Carl and Alida Jaeger.

 Reading the minutes of insurance companies is truly a study of history.
 We’re reminded of this once again as we look at what our founding companies insured during the 1930s, an era of increasing modernization.

 According to the Wiedenhoeft farm abstract, the Milwaukee Electric Railway and Light Company purchased easements rights for electric lines in 1936.
 This meant electric power was finally coming to rural Wisconsin!
-Prior to this, farmers supplied their own electricity with a gas-powered generator.
+Prior to this, farmers supplied their own electricity with gas-powered generators.
 As early as 1924 both Ixonia Mutual Insurance Company and Watertown Mutual Insurance Company insured these individually owned “electric plants.”
 At Watertown Mutual’s 1927 annual meeting, directors expressed concern over the storage of gasoline needed to power these engines and the following by-law was approved: “power apparatus must be housed in a separate noncombustible apartment and if after inspection by officials it is found that this order is not complied with the company will not pay any loss occurring thru such negligence.”

 During the 1930s, rural households moved forward with many of the same modernizations as did their distant urban neighbors.
 In January 1938, Watertown Mutual passed the following resolution: “that necessary motors and electric equipment, except radios, used in and around the house for necessary operations of the household shall be considered insured under household furniture.”
 Members were reminded that these items were only insured against fire and lightning and not against power surges.
 Notice that radios were not included, but had to be listed separately (a possible reason is that they were a new household item—in the same way, decades later, computers initially were insured separately).
 On December 31, 1938, Watertown Mutual had $5,050 of radios insured.